R-HTA-in-LMICs/Getting-Started-with-Github-and-R/README.md

 git --version
 git config
 ```
+Accept the offer!
+Click on “Install”.

-Note also that, after upgrading macOS, you might need to re-do the above and/or re-agree to the Xcode license agreement.
+Note: after upgrading macOS, you might need to re-do the above and/or re-agree to the Xcode license agreement.

 ## Configure Git
 In your terminal, write the following, one at a time: